SpinaNico/jsonable/README.md

 * `JDynamic jDynamic(dynamic keyname, {dynamic initialValue})`

   > Return a `JType <dynamic>` then manage a `dynamic` type in the schema with `fromJson` will assign the value  only if it is a `dynamic`, in `toJson` it will assign a `dynamic`, you can assign only `dynamic` values via ".value"

-* `dynamic jOnce(keyname, Jsonable value)` ***experimental**

-  > `jOnce` Returns the same value that passes in the value, the value you pass:
-  >
-  > it is inserted inside the Json schema, in a `JClass` that is not instantiated, further.
-  >
-  > This function is very useful when you are in a context like Flutter,
-  >
-  > where objects are called only in the widget build.
-  >
-  > `Jonce` returns your widget, without compromising it as long as the widget uses `Jsonable`